 However, the researchers did note that the donations from the people who smoke had higher concentrations of carboxyhemoglobin (COHb) in the red blood cells.
 COHb forms when red blood cells come into contact with carbon monoxide, significantly reducing the amount of oxygen that red blood cells can carry.

-Based on these findings, the researchers recommend that people avoid smoking for 12 hours before donating blood.
+Based on these findings, the researchers recommend that people avoid smoking for

 Like smoking cigarettes and vaping, smoking cannabis does not disqualify a person from donating blood.